 Clayton’s: This is our go-to spot for a nice dinner.
 We usually split the goat cheese, pesto, sundried tomato spread for an appetizer and I get the salmon (Can you tell I like salmon?).

-Big Fish Market: This is a new find for us and we went twice that week.
+Big Water Fish Market: This is a new find for us and we went twice that week.
 The service is casual, but it’s some of the best seafood we’ve ever had in Siesta.
 The ahi tuna was my last meal before we hit the road back to Indiana.
 Nick ordered the Rachel grouper sandwich and it was unreal.
 I still think about the keylime coleslaw and I don’t even like coleslaw.

 On a literary note, I read two books while we were there: “Where’d You Go, Bernadette” was laugh out loud funny.
 I received some glares as I snorted on the beach.